vvilll/DB3600-Final-Project/README.md

-# DB3600 Final Project — Dating Website Platform
+# DB3600 Final Project — Dating Website

 A full stack web application designed for Databases 3600, implementing a dating style matching system.
 Implemented with a backend structured to behave similarly to a **graph database** using MySQL relationships.